masesgroup/KNet/src/documentation/articles/performance.md

 - to reduce impacts from different implementations of serializer/deserializer the most simple data types are used in the messages:
   - **key** is a long and represents the incremental ordinal of the message sent starting from 0 which is the first message sent;
   - **value** (payload) is a byte array of data built from the application so the data does not have to be manipulated from the library;
-- the tests are repeated multiple times (with a command line specific option: Repeat) and alternate the usage of KNet and Confluent.Kafka to statistically distribute external effects;
+- the tests are repeated multiple times (with a command line specific option: Repeat) and alternate the usage of KNet and Confluent.Kafka™ to statistically distribute external effects;
 - stores info in a CSV for other external processing;
 - finally reports an aggregated info comparing total execution time of the overall tests done.